 - Touch: Have your child go on a household treasure hunt to locate something that feels hard, soft, smooth, rough, waxy, rubbery, slick, bumpy, spongy, squishy, scratchy, sticky, silky, etc.

 - Sound: While on a walk, take a sound survey.
-Ask your child to list and describe all the sounds she hears.
+Ask your child to list and describe all the sounds.
 Blindfold your child and ask her if she can recognize different sounds.
 Ruffled book pages, a pen writing on paper, a cough, unscrewing the lid of a jar, the click of tongue are some examples to start.
 Are some kinds of sounds more difficult to recognize than others?

 - Sight: While on a walk, ask your child to point out and count objects that are blue, round, red or another size or color.